NARS INSTRUCTOR COURSE - FREQUENTLY ASKED QUESTIONS (FAQ)

 Q: How long does the Level I Surf Instructor Award take to complete?

-A: The course is held over 3 days.
-Each candidate is assessed throughout the 3 day course with a final assessment on the 3rd day.
+A: The course is held over 2 days.
+Each candidate is assessed throughout the 2 day course.
 Candidates must complete 20hrs work experience with a surf school before receiving final accreditation.
 This can be completed with us at Outer Reef Surf School

 Q: How long are the awards valid?